 - Managing all design requests and matching them with designers.

-- All items automatically moving from one stage to the next when someone finishes their part.
+- All items automatically move from one stage to the next when someone finishes their part.

-With our custom automation builder, you can cut a lot of dead time spent on meaningless administrative tasks.
+Our custom automation builder can cut a lot of dead time spent on meaningless administrative tasks.

-Manual data entry and copy-pasting isn’t something you should spend time on in 2021.
+Manual data entry and copy-pasting aren’t something you should spend time on in the 21st century.

-When your employees waste less time on repetitive tasks, obviously they have more time to work on delivering value.
+When employees waste less time on repetitive tasks, they have more time to work on delivering value.
+Obvious, right?

-For example, a single robotic process automation (RPA) bot in finance can do as much work as 30 full-time workers, according to Gartner’s research.
+According to Gartner’s research, a single robotic process automation (RPA) bot in finance can do as much work as 30 full-time workers,

 But, don’t go getting rid of your people just yet.
 Instead, focus their skills, experience, and increased capacity on tasks where they can deliver real value.

-BPM software and automation help your team focus on the activities that matter most.
-Sales staff have more time to sell, marketers have more time to market your products, etc.
+BPM software and automation help your team focus on the most essential activities.
+As a result, sales staff have more time to sell, and marketers have more time to market your products.